worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Whey-Protein.md

 ### Preparation

 I normally use the Whey Protein shake in the morning as part of, or in replacement of breakfast.
 And then sometimes I use it just before or just after my strength training workout.
-It just depends on when is most convenient.
+It just depends on what is most convenient for me.

 Here is how I prepare mine:

 - 1 Scoop of 100% Premium Gold Whey Protein
 - I mix it with unsweetened almond milk, which only has 30 calories.
-- I mix in healthy portion of [Cinnamon](/Diabetic-Super-Food-Cinnamon/)
+- I mix in healthy portion of [Cinnamon](/Diabetic-Super-Food-Cinnamon/) (another diabetic super food)
-- I also add [Flax Seed](/Diabetic-Super-Food-Flax-Seed/) and [Chia seed](/Diabetic-Super-Food-Chia-Seed/)
+- I also add [Flax Seed](/Diabetic-Super-Food-Flax-Seed/) and [Chia seed](/Diabetic-Super-Food-Chia-Seed/) (also diabetic super foods)

 I strongly suggest you get a shaker bottle.
-Shaking the protien drink works much better than stirring.
+Shaking the protein drink works much better than just stirring it.

 ### Benefits I've seen